 All natural soy wax for pillar and votive candles.
-Ecosoya PB soy wax is also our recommended wax to make soy wax melts and soy wax tarts.
-Ecosoya PB exhibits very good scent throw, vibrant colors, and excellent mold release.
+PB soy wax is a good option for soy wax melts and soy wax tarts.
+EcoSoya PB exhibits very good scent throw, vibrant colors, and excellent mold release.
 Truly the perfect natural wax for smooth and creamy structural candles.

 Pour temperatures will vary according to mold type and size, fragrance and dye, and the effects preferred.
 PB does not normally produce static electricity or bubbles when poured, tapping of the molds is not necessary.
 A recommended starting temperature is 68.3°C.

 There is a difference in cooling rates for different mold configurations.
 Cooling too quickly or too slowly can cause cracking and/or frosting.
 If difficulties are experienced with your pour temperatures, try a lower or higher temperature in increments of 6°C.